AgaToma/cat-sanctuary/README.md

             Voluntary field, input is not required
         </ul>
 <ul>

-   If user doesn't fillout the required fields or inputs data in a wrong format, they will not be able to submit the form Upon submitting the form is redirected to Code Institute form dump site, where a set of submitted data is displayed.
-In future deployments this would be replaced by a "Thank you" page and user data would be sent to a database.
+<p>If user doesn't fill out the required fields or inputs data in a wrong format, they will not be able to submit the form.
+   Upon submitting the form is redirected to Code Institute form dump site, where a set of submitted data is displayed.
+In future deployments this would be replaced by a "Thank you" page and user data would be sent to a database. </p>

 ![Signup](docs/readme-images/signup.JPG)

 <h2>Current features summary</h2>

-responsive design, customized cursor, photo/video scroll section, responsive sign up form
+Responsive design, customized cursor, photo/video scroll section, responsive sign up form

 <h2>Features to be developed in future deployments</h2>

-Bootstrap carousel instead of horizontal scroll bar Adopt me & Meet me buttons for gallery
+Bootstrap carousel instead of horizontal scroll bar<br>
+Adopt me & Meet me buttons for gallery<br>
 Newsletter signup for events, needed donations etc.

 <h1>Design</h1>